 5. Consider coworking spaces.

 According to the U.S. Chamber of Commerce, the many benefits of coworking spaces include increased productivity, networking opportunities, and a boost in creativity.
-Similar to going outside, utilizing a coworking space gets you out of your bubble.
+Similar to going outside, utilizing a coworking space gets you out of your bubble and helps combat feelings of loneliness in entrepreneurship.
 You’ll have opportunities to be exposed to new people and perspectives and you may meet someone who could become a potential business partner or friend.

 6. Get help.